House Ailurus

 Geography

 Continental layout and coastlines have undergone a major shift in the GoTverse, but otherwise, the geography of the GoT Universe resembles that of modern-day Earth.
-Cities and countries are named just as they are in our own world, and share similar geographical layouts and locations.
+Cities and many countries are named just as they are in our own world, and share similar geographical layouts and locations.
 However, the power of Literomancy may cause significant changes to occur.
 For instance, volcanoes may erupt where none exist in our world, mountains may develop in the middle of plains, and massive storms might make considerable alterations to the landscape.
+Some significant points of note:

 Ecosystem Cycles